pipelight/boulette/README.md

-# Boulette
+# Boulette - A terminal confirmation prompt.

-Prevent you from accidentally shutting down remote hosts.
+Prevents you from accidentally shutting down remote hosts.

+If you've ever finished a late night codding session by typing "shutdown -h now" in the wrong terminal.

 ## Usage